 A cat will rarely choose to lie on its stomach when planning a deep sleep.
 An unwell cat may be reluctant, or unable, to sleep properly.
 There are two positions a cat will adopt while on its stomach:

 - Paws outstretched

-When a cat tucks its paws and tail under its belly, it is referred to as, “the loaf.”
+When a cat tucks its paws and tail under its belly, it is called “the loaf.”
 This is common, and usually not concerning.
 Stretching the paws and legs out is worthy of your attention.
 This can be worrying.

 The Loaf Position

-One exception to this is a sick cat worried about falling asleep.
+One exception is if a sick cat is worried about falling asleep.
 The cat may be concerned that it will not wake up.
 Equally, it wants to remain alert.
-The cat may suspect that somebody has noticed its illness and plans to take its territory.
+It may suspect that a rival has noticed its illness and plans to take its territory.

 In such instances, the cat will regularly adopt the loaf position.
 The cat is hoping to get enough rest through a series of micro-naps.
 In the mind of the cat, this negates the need for genuine sleep.